peterkwells/dataportability/pages/data-is-often-about-more-than-one-person.md

-# Data can be about multipe people
+# Data is often about more than one person

 Data can also be created by multiple people.
 A medical record might describe a person, their partner and other family members, as well as their doctor.